leograba/TorizonOSBuildStatus/README.md

 💡 for debugging the data gathering (Jenkins --> InfluxDB --> Grafana), use the sub-project `dataAcquisition`.
 Read the [dataAcquisition README](./dataAcquisition/.doc/README.md) for details.

+For debugging the GH Actions pipelines, it is recommended to use [act](https://nektosact.com/).